 - Good verbal and written communication skills with proven organizational and documentation skills;

 Qualifications/Experience: Must have a diploma/degree in Child Youth Care, Social Work (if education is in Social Work, must be registered Social Worker with the Alberta College of Social Workers) education or related field.
-Previous experience working with children, youth and families would be a definite asset.
+Experience working with children, youth and families is required.
+Supervisory experience will be a definite asset.

 Other requirements: A current, clear Police Information Check (vulnerable sector included) and Child Intervention Record Check, both dated within the last 6 months.
 A valid AB driver’s licence (minimum class 5) and current driver’s abstract (no more than 8 demerits).
-Must be willing to work shifts, sometimes alone and weekends.
+Must be willing to work shifts (including evenings), sometimes alone and weekends.

-Salary & Benefits: Salary Range is $44,657.00 – $62,786.00 annually (salary commensurate with education and experience).
-We provide full-time employees with a 100% employer paid health benefits package (which includes vision, dental and prescription drug coverage, massage therapy, etc.) and a 100% employer paid RRSP equaling 3% of annual salary.
+Salary & Benefits: Salary Range: $49,695.00 – $67,824.00 annually (salary commensurate with education and experience).
+We provide full- time employees with a 100% employer paid health benefits package (which includes vision, dental and prescription drug coverage, massage therapy, etc.) and a 100% employer paid R.R.S.P. equaling 3% of annual salary.
 We also offer free courses and workshops in-house for all of our employees.